Baturité Massif: A Scenic Destination in Ceará

 2. Guaramiranga

-Known as the “Switzerland of Ceará”, Guaramiranga is famous for its mild climate, flower cultivation and theatre and jazz & blues festivals.
+Known as the “Switzerland of Ceará”, Guaramiranga is famous for its mild climate, flower cultivation, and theatre, jazz and blues festivals.

-3. Baturité
+3. Baturity

 4. Jesuit Monastery